 Pop!
 American Art in the 1960s

-In the 1960s, a new style of art burst onto the scene, defined by bright colors and eye-catching imagery of everyday objects.
-With wry humor, artists such as Andy Warhol, Roy Lichtenstein, and Jim Dine borrowed the slick aesthetic of advertising, television, billboards, and comic strips to create works that celebrated and critiqued the country’s booming Post War consumer culture.
+With wry humor, Pop artists such as Andy Warhol, Roy Lichtenstein, and Jim Dine broke from traditional artistic hierarchies by embracing the slick aesthetic of advertising, television, billboards, print media, shop windows, and comic strips to create works that celebrated and critiqued the country’s booming postwar consumer culture.
 Pop!
-American Art in the 1960s showcases some of the era’s most iconic artists and images, capturing the movement’s irreverent spirit and lasting impact on the way we see art and everyday life in America.
+American Art in the 1960s showcases some of the era’s most iconic artists and images, capturing the movement’s irreverent spirit and lasting impact on how we experience art and the everyday in America.

-Works in this exhibition are from the collections of the Whitney Museum of American Art and Ulrich Museum of Art as part of Art Bridges’ Partner Loan Network program.
-This installation is the third in a series of long-term loans coming to the New Britain Museum of American Art from American art collections across the country.
+Drawn from the collections of the Whitney Museum of American Art and the Ulrich Museum of Art through Art Bridges’ Partner Loan Network, this installation is the third in a series of long-term loans from significant American art collections nationwide.

 Sponsors: